COMPANY PLAYBOOK

 Base and sign-on: the supporting moves

 If base sits mid-band there's usually 5–10% of room; tie the ask to market data for your level and metro.
-If base is at the top of the band, shift to the sign-on bonus, which sits outside the band and clears approval more easily — the cleanest way to add Year-1 cash or bridge unvested equity.
+If base is at the top of the band, shift to the sign-on bonus, which sits outside the band and clears approval more easily; it's the cleanest way to add Year-1 cash or bridge unvested equity.

 When you send the counter, work from a proven salary negotiation email template so the wording is one the recruiter can forward internally.